UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Morale & Fleeing

-**Morale**: Enemies must pass a **WILL** save to avoid fleeing when they take their first casualty and again when they lose half their number.
-Some groups may use their leader's **WILL** in place of their own.
-Lone foes must save when they're reduced to 0 **HP**.
+**Morale**: Enemies must pass a WILL save to avoid fleeing when they take their first casualty and again when they lose half their number.
+Some groups may use their leader's WILL in place of their own.
+Lone foes must save when they're reduced to 0 HP.
 Morale does not affect PCs.

 **Undead** are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches or vampires are an exception).

-**Flee**: Running away from a dire situation always requires a successful **REF** save, as well as a safe destination to run to.
+**Flee**: Running away from a dire situation always requires a successful REF save, as well as a safe destination to run to.
 If you are mounted and your pursuers are not, you automatically succeed at fleeing.

 **Distraction**: Food will always distract unintelligent monsters from the chase, by dropping 1 day's ration per monster.
 Treasure will always distract intelligent monsters from the chase, by dropping 100sp worth of treasure or coins per monster.